bepu/bepuphysics1/Documentation/JointsAndConstraints.md

 ![image](images/joints and constraints/swivelhinge.png)

 ### 5.F | UniversalJoint
 The UniversalJoint allows two angular degrees of freedom between two entities.
 It is comprised of a BallSocketJoint and a TwistJoint.
-It’s useful for transferring twist motion around angles, such as in vehicle drive shafts.
+It's useful for transferring twist motion around angles, such as in vehicle drive shafts.
 The UniversalJoint also provides a TwistLimit and TwistMotor which are initially inactive.
 These are not complementary to the TwistJoint; the TwistJoint should be inactive if either the limit or motor is active.

 ![image](images/joints and constraints/universal.png)